uqbar-project/jpa-java8-extras/README.md

 ## Schema Generation

 JPA does not provide an easy way to generate the SQL schema.
-With this library, you can generate it by executing `org.uqbarproject.jpa.java8.extras.export.JpaSchemaExport`.
+With this library, you can generate it by executing `JpaSchemaExport`.
 For example, run it with the following arguments

 ```
 db schema.sql true true